BDAlferink/MMFNexus.jl/docs/src/tutorial.md

 We now start by importing relevant libraries and loading the data.
 We plot a slice of the density field to illustrate what we are working with.

 ```@example tutorial1
-using MMFNEXUS, HDF5, Statistics, Plots
+using MMFNexus, HDF5, Statistics, Plots

 # Load test density field
 function load_data(file)